Andrés Rentería

-Andrés Jair Rentería Morelo (born 6 March 1993), commonly known as Andrés Rentería, is a Colombian footballer who plays as a forward for Alianza Petrolera.
+Andrés Jair Rentería Morelo (born 6 March 1993), commonly known as Andrés Rentería, is a Colombian footballer who plays as a forward for Jaguares de Córdoba.

 Club career

 Atlético Nacional and Alianza Petrolera

 Rentería started his career in Atlético Nacional's youth teams, and debuted in the first team on 4 March 2012, in the 1–0 defeat against Cúcuta Deportivo, coming on as an 81st-minute substitute for Diego Álvarez.
 He began his career as a centre forward, but eventually adopted its current position of winger.

 On 30 June, he was loaned to Primera B club Alianza Petrolera.
 He debuted for the team on 28 July, in the 1–4 win against Uniautónoma, where he scored the 4 goals of his team.
 He would score 14 goals in 21 matches, becoming the season's top scorer, and helping to Alianza Petrolera achieve promotion to the Categoría Primera A, for the first time in their history.